Welcome to my website!

 Before our first session I will email over a copy of the Contract for you to read, it has my bank details on for the payment, and I will confirm receipt and the session.

-If you feel that we could work together, you will be asked to sign and return the contract.
+If you feel that we could work together, you will be asked to sign or email agreement and return the contract.

 After 4-6 sessions, we will have a review, repeat the outcome measuring tool, discuss how you feel things are going.